Salazar99/Hybrid_Automata/README.md

 ```

 For a complete example with multiple automatas and various types of instructions and conditions you can read the [Watertanks Example](watertanks.json)

+#### Output
+You can find the csv output file in the main directory under the name "export.csv".
+By default you will also find a "output.json" that contains the automata you have just run, be aware at every execution both the "output.json" and "export.csv" will be overwritten.
+And for every execution you'll have to close the two files before hitting the "Run" button.

 ## Stack